zhxu33/cyberpunk2088/ProjectDocument.md

 **TWO TYPES OF BOSS**

+1. One is the huge Slime and it will throw the small slime at you
+2. The Death of Brighter from Exercise 1.

 # Main Roles

 Your goal is to relate the work of your role and sub-role in terms of the content of the course.
 Please look at the role sections below for specific instructions for each role.